Spyglass Guest: Background and recording

 Spyglass Guest includes the only cover song Greenslade ever recorded, "Theme for an Imaginary Western", which Dave Greenslade and Tony Reeves had already performed with their previous band Colosseum both live and in the studio.
 The song was recorded against the objections of Dave Lawson, who felt it did not suit his playing style.
 Despite his objections, and despite the fact that he recorded all of the vocals for Spyglass Guest while being treated for a collapsed lung, most fans regard Lawson's vocal performance on "Theme for an Imaginary Western" to be a highlight of the track.

 The album also includes one of only two Greenslade songs to employ an outside songwriter (the other is "Hallelujah Anyway" from Large Afternoon), "Joie De Vivre".
 After coming up with the music and title for the song, Dave Greenslade asked around for someone who could write lyrics that would suit the title and overall atmosphere, and the band's publishing company recommended Martin Hall.
 When Andrew McCulloch suggested the phrase "spyglass guest" from Hall's lyrics for the song be used as the album title, the rest of the band happily agreed, though Dave Greenslade admitted in a 2018 interview that he still has no idea what the phrase means.

 Feeling that they had proven the concept of two keyboardists and no guitars with their first two albums, the band decided to bring in guitarists when they felt the songs called for it.
-Clem Clempson was Greenslade's former bandmate in Colosseum, while Andy Roberts and violinist Graham Smith both came at the recommendation of Greenslade's wife, who worked as a secretary for Tony Stratton-Smith, founder of the Charisma Records label which Roberts and Smith had both recorded for.
+Clem Clempson was Greenslade's former bandmate in Colosseum, while Andy Roberts and violinist Graham Smith both came at the recommendation of Greenslade's wife, who worked as a secretary for Tony Stratton Smith, founder of the Charisma Records label for which Roberts and Smith had both recorded.